charbelmarche33/charbelmarche33.github.io/_posts/blog/2018-04-10-Blog-entry-twelve.markdown

 2)	What did you learn from the project?

-This project taught me a lot about working with groups and the software process in general.
+This project taught me a lot about working with groups and the intracicies of the software process in general.
 It taught me the benefits of working at the same location and time and also taught me tons about Flask and web applications.

 3)	What would you do differently next time?